 One Community is facilitating zero-waste community designs through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

-This week the core team finished the initial review and edits of all the existing business plan pages.
+This week the core team finished the initial review and edits of all the existing business plan pages, integrating zero-waste community designs where applicable.
 We now have 1 or 2 more to create and then a final review to bring it to completion, other than ongoing additions and revisions based on our design work.

-Deema Ali (Graphic/Video Designer) also joined the team began designing a new version of the One Community Overview video by gathering stock footage and timing them to the beat points of the video, adding transitions, and adding clear text as used in the original video.
+Deema Ali (Graphic/Video Designer) also joined the team to contribute her expertise in zero-waste community designs.
+She began redesigning a new version of the One Community Overview video by integrating stock footage and synchronizing them with the video’s beat points.
+Deema enhanced the video with seamless transitions and incorporated clear text elements, echoing the style seen in the original production.

 AND WE PRODUCED THIS WEEKLY UPDATES BLOG – CLICK HERE TO SUBSCRIBE